 Asheville in December is pretty special…we think you’ll agree it’s one of the best places to visit in winter in the USA.

+Need more ideas of fun things to do while you’re in town?
+Check out our family friendly guide to Asheville and tips on visiting the Biltmore with kids!
 We think Asheville is the perfect weekend getaway for families…find out which other North Carolina cities we love too!

 Williamsburg, Virginia is a great place to visit in the wintertime, especially during the holiday season.
 Temperatures are usually mild to moderate, although snow is possible.
 The Historic Triangle area of Jamestown, Yorktown, and Williamsburg hold various events in the month of December to celebrate Christmas as well as other winter events in January and February.
 Some of the events beginning in December include a tree lighting ceremony, a lighted boat parade, a Christmas market, an ice skating rink, holiday decorations all around, and even special presentations at Colonial Williamsburg, the American Revolution Museum at Yorktown, and the Jamestown Settlement showcasing colonial winter traditions that families will love.
 However, all year long, history comes alive in the Historic Triangle area, which makes it the perfect place for kids to experience life in the colonies firsthand.

 Williamsburg has plenty of delicious places to eat.
 Some recommendations are Food for Thought, Amber Ox Public House, and DoG Street Pub.
 In Colonial Williamsburg proper, consider visiting traditional pubs like Josiah Chowning’s Tavern or King’s Arms Tavern.
 In terms of where to stay, the Williamsburg Inn or Williamsburg Lodge are two popular options.